The Baker Chick

 My favorite thing to do when I’m visiting friends, however, is wake up early and get a batch of 90 Minute Brown Butter Cinnamon Rolls baking for a late brunch treat.
 Everyone loves them, the house smells amazing, and well, it’s kinda become my signature thing.

-Earlier this summer, I was visiting friends over a hot and humid weekend, and cinnamon rolls just wouldn’t do.
+Earlier this summer, I was visiting friends over a warm weather weekend, and cinnamon rolls just wouldn’t do.
 They just felt a little too rich for 90 degrees and I needed to come up with another idea for a summer day.

 Luckily I had just bookmarked a recipe in a new cookbook I have been loving called Sister Pie, recipes from the famous bakery in Detroit.